eugenewebdevs/resources/local-open-source-projects.md

 Languages, repository, and project sites are listed.
 The maintainer of the project is also listed.

+If you have an open source project you want listed here, jsut open a PR!

 ### Search github users by location

 * node